amyvdham/veni_sysrev/final_report_AvdH/README.md

 study2_df_lemma.RData               | Preregistered hypotheses                                                      | Run final_script.Rmd
 w2v_bigrams_embedding.RData         | Reproducible R environment                                                    | Run final_script.Rmd
 w2v_embedding_final.RData           | Preregistered hypotheses                                                      | Run final_script.Rmd

-dict_wordvec_sim.csv                | Project file                                                                  | Run gensim_to_dict.py (not working)
-feature_extraction.py               | Show how to apply feature extraction without the simulation mode in ASReview  | Repository

 ## Issue with reproducibility of one file
 Note that the file `asreview_embedding_sim_final.Rdata` cannot be reproduced and should there for be used directly.